luukvbaal/statuscol.nvim/README.md

 }
 ```

-Besides the config options, the `setup()` function accepts a list of click actions.
+The configuration table can contain, besides the options, a list of sign/click action pairs.
 Each entry is the name of a sign, or `Lnum` and `FoldPlus/Minus/Empty` for the number and fold columns.
 To modify the default options, pass a table with the options you want to overwrite to the `setup()` function: